The highlighted information on this page refers to functionality not yet generally available. It is available only in the Preview environment.

 Pick a transition date.

-Give your team 2-4 weeks to get through the training prior to the transition date.
+Give your team some time to get through the training about using the Workload Balancer prior to the transition date.
 For information about training see the section Migrate from Resource Scheduling to the Workload Balancer in this article.

 Follow these guidelines to assist your teams: